mderriey/mderriey.github.io/_posts/2020-08-08-a-look-at-the-aspnet-core-logging-provider-for-app-service.md

 After loading the logging configuration from the JSON file, a new filter is added to the global configuration with the following settings:

 - It only applies to the `FileLoggerProvider`, which is the one responsible to writing log entries to the file system;
-- No category or namespace is specified, meaning all log entries will be matched; but
+- No category or namespace is specified, meaning all log entries will be matched; and
 - A minimum level is configured, based on the value of the `AzureDriveTraceLevel` property.

-See below an extract of the code, which may help in putting the pieces together:
+See below an extract of the code, which may help put the pieces together:

 ```csharp
 public static class AzureAppServicesLoggerFactoryExtensions